Federal Financial Aid

 - Loans are borrowed money which must be repaid with interest.

 - Scholarships are similar to grants in that there is no obligation to repay them.
-Scholarships generally are not need based.
-Academic achievement and service are the main criteria.
+Scholarships can be based on academic achievement, service, and/or need.

 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
 By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans and work study.
 Students need to apply each academic year.
-Students should apply as soon after January 1 as possible for the next academic year.
-Students will need to complete the FAFSA using prior year tax returns.
+Effective October 1, 2016, students can apply for the next academic year.
+Students will need to complete the FAFSA using a prior year tax returns.

 The Financial Aid Process